barionleg/Xipho/faq.md

 Just navigate your web browser to host/port the Icecast server is listening on.

-If you are a Windows user, make sure you started the Icecast server and then click on the shortcut in the Startmenu, it will open the Icecats status page in your browser.
+If you are a Windows user, make sure you started the Icecast server and then click on the shortcut in the Startmenu, it will open the Icecast status page in your browser.

 </div>